danny-fallas/use-store-react/README.md

 ```
  ## Changelog
  v2.1.0
- * Using event listeners instead of timeouts to refresh the data on the usePersistedState hook
  * Changed the option autoRefresh to listen
+ * Using event listeners to refresh data on the usePersistedState hook

  v2.0.9
  * Allow persisted state read-only values with no defaults